nlp-uoregon/trankit/README.md

 After we receive your request, we will check and test your pipelines.
 Once everything is done, we would make the pipelines accessible by other users via new language codes.

 ### Acknowledgements
+This project has been supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via IARPA Contract No. 2019-19051600006 under the [Better Extraction from Text Towards Enhanced Retrieval (BETTER) Program](https://www.iarpa.gov/index.php/research-programs/better).

 We use [XLM-Roberta](https://arxiv.org/abs/1911.02116) and [Adapters](https://arxiv.org/abs/2005.00247) as our shared multilingual encoder for different tasks and languages.
 The [AdapterHub](https://github.com/Adapter-Hub/adapter-transformers) is used to implement our plug-and-play mechanism with Adapters.
 To speed up the development process, the implementations for the MWT expander and the lemmatizer are adapted from [Stanza](https://github.com/stanfordnlp/stanza).
 To implement the language detection module, we leverage the [langid](https://github.com/saffsd/langid.py) library.